New Canal Light: History

 The original lighthouse was built in 1838 on a foundation of sheet piling filled in with shells.
 The tower was octagonal, built of cypress, about 28 ft high.
 The tower deteriorated badly and was replaced in 1855 with a square wood dwelling on screw piles with an iron lantern and a 5th order Fresnel lens.
 In 1890 the structure was again replaced, with the light being raised to 49 ft.
 The 1890 structure was substantially rebuilt in 1901.
 It was damaged by hurricanes in 1903, 1915, 1926, and 1927.
 It was moved to its current location in 1910.
 After the 1927 damage it was raised on new concrete piers and in 1936, the breakwater surrounding it was filled in, putting land under the structure for the first time.
 From the 1960s through 2001 there was a USCG station at the site.

 The lighthouse was heavily damaged during the 2005 hurricane season by Hurricanes Katrina and Rita.
 The first floor had collapsed and its cupola had fallen off.
 In 2006, the Lake Pontchartrain Basin Foundation signed a lease with the United States Coast Guard to repair the damaged lighthouse.
 It was disassembled and the building was put into storage.
 Reconstruction of the lighthouse began in February 2012 and was completed in 2013 by Certified Construction Professional of New Orleans, LA..

 The lighthouse was added to the National Register of Historic Places in 1985 as the New Canal Lighthouse.

-It is now operated as the New Canal Lighthouse Museum and Education Center by the Lake Pontchartrain Basin Foundation.
-The museum's exhibits include the history of the lighthouse, the environment and ecology of the Pontchartrain Basin, a Fresnel lens that was believed to have been in the lighthouse in the early 1900s, the work of the Foundation, and area history and recreation.
+It is now operated as the New Canal Lighthouse Museum and Education Center by the Pontchartrain Conservancy (formerly the Lake Pontchartrain Basin Foundation).
+The museum's exhibits include the history of the lighthouse, the environment and ecology of the Pontchartrain Basin, a Fresnel lens that was believed to have been in the lighthouse in the early 1900s, the work of the Conservancy, and area history and recreation.